 The Rio Grande River delineates the border between the United States and its neighbor to the south, Mexico.
 “Grande” is an understatement.
 This river border begins near Yuma, Arizona, running 1,250 miles through streams, creeks, lakes and rivers to the mouth of the Rio Grande at Brownsville, Texas.

-As along any part of the nation’s borders, criminals look for and exploit weak points to smuggle drugs and illegal immigrants.
+As along any part of the nation’s borders, criminals look for and exploit weak points to smuggle drugs and undocumented noncitizens/persons.
 U.S. Customs and Border Protection (CBP) is responsible for adapting to and countering these threats.
 The same is true for the Southwest water border, although, there are certain geographical and ecological features that make patrolling this part of the border a unique challenge:

 - Depths range from just a few inches in most places to more than 200 feet in Lake Amistad, Texas.